beckje01/simplest-proj/README.md

 This project shows a very simple HelloWorld Vert.x 3.0 project using both Maven and Gradle.

+In this project Vert.x is used embedded.
 There is a single verticle called `HelloWorldServer` which always returns "Hello World!"".

 ## Maven users